rpavlik/clang-meta/README.markdown

     export TARGETS="ALL"

-As of right now, that's all the configuration possible (or really required).
+As of right now, that's all the configuration really required for a basic build.
+You can see `settings-sample.sh` for what I use (which enables libc++, etc)

 Using the Compiler
 ------------------